-Recognizing that poverty in Winnipeg remains a serious issue and concern for residents, United Way released a new report today that intends to inspire further discussion about the impact poverty has in all our lives and ways Winnipeggers can address the issue individually and together as a community.
+We hope it inspires discussion about the impact poverty has in all our lives.
+In addition, we hope readers consider how Winnipeggers can address the issue individually and together as a community.

-“We wanted to find out what Winnipeggers believe causes poverty, where it exists and who it affects,” said Regina Ramos-Urbano, Chair of the Urban Exchange working group at United Way.
+“We wanted to find out what Winnipeggers believe causes poverty, where it exists and who it affects,” said Regina Ramos-Urbano, 2009 Chair of the Urban Exchange working group at United Way Winnipeg.